nova-collective/andromeda/README.md

 ## About

-Hollywood is a web platform with which is possible to publish any kind of fiction work as NFT (and the reader can buy and download it to a screen reader when such screen readers will be available, in case).
+Andromeda is a web platform with which is possible to publish any kind of fiction work as NFT (and the reader can buy and download it to a screen reader when such screen readers will be available, in case).

 ## Tech stack